MicrosoftDocs/sql-docs/docs/azure-data-studio/extensions/sql-database-project-extension.md

 author: dzsquared
 ms.author: drskwier
 ms.reviewer: maghan
-ms.date: 05/24/2022
+ms.date: 4/12/2023
 ms.service: azure-data-studio
 ms.topic: conceptual
 ---

-# SQL Database Projects extension (Preview)
+# SQL Database Projects extension

-The SQL Database Projects extension (preview) is an Azure Data Studio and Visual Studio Code extension for developing SQL databases including for SQL Server, Azure SQL Database, and Azure SQL Managed Instance in a project-based development environment.
+The SQL Database Projects extension is an Azure Data Studio and Visual Studio Code extension for developing SQL databases including for SQL Server, Azure SQL Database, and Azure SQL Managed Instance in a project-based development environment.
 A SQL project is a local representation of SQL objects that comprise the schema for a single database, such as tables, stored procedures, or functions.

 ## Extension features